ksharonin/feds-benchmarking/paper.md

 ## Key Features

 - Geo-Time Matching:
     - Using user inputs, Match-Maker will access data sources and iterate between a specified time interval and geographic region.
 For the interval and region, it will pull all FEDS instances.
 Then for each FEDS instance, it intersects with the reference dataset and inspects the difference in time.
-If there is an intersection and the two polygons are within day_search_range days of each other, it will declare a match and report the indices of the respective polygons.
+If there is an intersection and the two polygons are within ``day_search_range`` days of each other, it will declare a match and report the indices of the respective polygons.
 The indices are applied directly to the objects via `` InputFeds._polygons `` and `` InputReference._polygons ``
-    - Algorithm will still output results of matches that fall outside of `` day_search_range ``, but will indicate with verbose logging.
+    - Algorithm will still output results of matches that fall outside of `` day_search_range ``, but will indicate with verbose logging so that users can inspect and decide on a manual basis if removing the match is appropriate.

 - Calculation-Analyzing:
     - If a successful match pair is produced, the Match-Maker calls on a series of calculation functions (ratio, accuracy, precision, recall, IOU, F1, symmetric ratio difference) and prints out the resulting values.